gracelang/language/languageSpec/spec.md

 method receives a
 request with the given name.
 Because every method must be associated with an object, methods may not be declared directly inside other methods.
-The type of the object returned from the method may optionally be given after the symbol `->`: this type is checked when the method returns.
 The body of the method is enclosed in braces.

+The type of the object returned from the method may optionally be given after the symbol `->`;
+an omitted type annotation is treated as the type `Unknown`.
+When the method returns, its result is checked against this type.

     method pi  { 3.141592634 }